 Apple may regret annoying millions of vapers.
 Surely among the 10 million or so in the U.S. — and several times that many around the world — are many, many iPhone, iPad, and Mac users.
 I know that when my contract is up, I’ll be looking into alternatives to an iPhone.

 What about you?
-Would you switch platforms because of Apple’s backward policy on nicotine and vaping?
+Would you switch platforms because of Apple’s virtual vape ban?